 Press the eject button.
-A short press will eject a single CD, a long press will eject each loaded CD in turn.
+A short press will eject a single CD, a long press will eject each loaded CD in turn (six disc players only).

 When a disc is ejected, remove it from the loading slot.
 If you fail to remove an ejected disc, it will be drawn back into the player after ten seconds.